riderShigh/API-2.0/README.md

 #Quick-Start
 Load mainpage.html in a web brower.
 Specifically, you can open http://rawgit.com/riderShigh/API-2.0/master/mainpage.html.
 This provides all the interface and information needed to understand this project from the user-end.
+For detailed discussion of the analysis, go to the "Methods" in the webpage.

 #Short Description of Scripts: